Job outlooks for Computer network technicians

 • There are a small number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Computer network technicians in the Edmonton region:
+Here are some key facts about Computer network and web technicians in the Southwest region:

-• Approximately 2,200 people work in this occupation.
+• Approximately 130 people worked in this occupation in May 2021.

-• Computer network technicians mainly work in the following sectors:
+• Computer network and web technicians mainly work in the following sectors:

 • Finance, insurance and Real estate and rental and leasing (NAICS 52-53): 9%

-The employment outlook will be good for Computer network technicians (NOC 2281) in the Red Deer region for the 2022-2024 period.
+The employment outlook will be moderate for Computer network and web technicians (NOC 22220) in the Winnipeg region for the 2023-2025 period.

 The following factors contributed to this outlook: